Azure-Terraform/coding-standards/README.md

 #### Input Variables
 All input variables must have description and type.
-The strucutre for inputs is:
+The structure for inputs is:
  - Description
  - Type
  - Default (if defined)